 Do Summer Scholars need to meet a minimum GPA requirement?
 What is a competitive GPA?

-The Summer Scholars program does not have a minimum GPA requirement.
-The selection process considers all components of the application materials, including the essay, references, resume, and ability to demonstrate financial need.
+The Summer Scholars Program does not have a minimum GPA requirement.
+The selection process considers all components of the application materials, including the essay, references, résumé, and ability to demonstrate financial need.

 Do I need recommendation letters?
 What type of references can I use?

 Letters of recommendation are not required, but you will need to provide two references.
-These references can be professors or managers whom you have recently worked with and can attest to your work, academics, and overall interest in federal higher education policy.
+These references can be professors or managers whom you have recently worked with and who can attest to your work, academics, and overall interest in federal higher education policy.
 The selection committee will contact references for top candidates under consideration.

 Is there an interview?